akka/alpakka/docs/src/main/paradox/google-cloud-bigquery.md

 ### Parsers

 The parser function is a `JsObject => Option[T]` function.
-This is needed, because there is a possibility that the response not contains any data, and in that case we need to retry the request with some delay.
+This is needed, because there is a possibility that the response doesn't contain any data, and in that case we need to retry the request with some delay.
 Your parser function needs to be bulletproof and the codes in the examples are not the good practices for this.
 If you returns `None` in every error case; your stream will be polling forever!